-Covid-19 testing numbers rising again in Hawke's Bay as colds sweep through
+Covid-19 testing numbers up in Hawke's Bay as colds sweep through

-The number of Covid-19 tests being done in Hawke's Bay is on the rise again, despite the fact there's been no cases since late April.
+The number of Covid-19 tests being done in Hawke's Bay is on the rise again, despite the fact there have been no cases since late April.

 There were 586 tests done in the region in the week beginning June 1.
-That rose to 852 tests in the week beginning June 8 (the first week of Level 1).
+That rose to 852 tests in the week beginning June 8 (the first week of level 1).

 There were 294 tests from Monday to Wednesday as news came in that there had been new cases of Covid-19 in New Zealand.